Back To Search Results

 • Menarche can be delayed in normally developing females due to abnormalities of the female genitourinary tract.
 Females with an imperforate hymen may present with delayed menarche and often have a history of recurrent cyclic abdominal or pelvic pain.
 These patients may present with a palpable lower abdominal mass and often have a bulging, bluish-colored hymen.[31]

 • The absence of a normal uterus or vagina due to Müllerian agenesis, or Mayer-Rokitansky-Kuster-Hauser syndrome, has an incidence of approximately 1/4500 females and often goes undiagnosed until a patient presents with primary amenorrhea.
 Other complex hormonal abnormalities, such as androgen insensitivity syndrome, can present with external female development and primary amenorrhea.
-Abnormal development of female gonads due to Turner syndrome also can lead to ovarian agenesis and absent menses.[32]
+Abnormal development of female gonads due to Turner syndrome can also lead to ovarian agenesis and absent menses.[32]

 • Outcomes